 Massage Therapists are essentially professionals who provide a number of body care treatments and therapies such as body scrubs, massage, therapeutic baths, and whatnot.
-These therapists also additionally provide skin care treatments such as waxing, manicures, aromatherapy, electrotherapy, makeup, nail treatments, facials, etc, and that is what makes them among the most favorite professionals in the world.
+These therapists also additionally provide skin care treatments such as waxing, manicures, aromatherapy, electrotherapy, makeup by makeup artist, nail treatments, facials, etc, and that is what makes them among the most favorite professionals in the world.
 The benefits of massage therapy have been universally acknowledged, and that is why you find spas in almost every major tourist destination, as they are a great source of money and relaxation.

 Now you know massage therapy is not just another beauty treatment but makes a potential career option, let us know how to become a freelance massage therapist.

 Massage therapy does not necessarily require formal education; however, there are many courses available to help hone one’s healing skills.
 These courses provide the necessary training to students, making them aware of fundamental anatomy and physiology of human body.
 So, even if you have planned to start without any formal education, it is highly recommended you enroll in some course of massage therapy.
 To know more about educational requirements of a massage therapist, read below:

 - There is an array of institutes in India which provide professional courses in spa and massage therapy.
 These courses include certificate courses, diploma, postgraduate diploma, etc. The eligibility criterion is the successful completion of 10+2 for pursuing a certificate or diploma course.